Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

 as a default location for the ``MathJax.js`` file, we use an URL to the MathJax content delivery network -- that is, all users simply load the default online version of MathJax.
-However, users with a local installation of the documentation should also be able to read the docs when working offline.
-Thus, both the Doxygen ``header.html`` template and the Sphinx ``layout.html`` template include a JS snippet that tells the docs to fallback to a local MathJax installation.
-This _must_ be located in ``$Sharkhome/contrib/mathjax`` (to be precise, MathJax must be installed such that ``MathJax.js`` lives in that folder).
-The reason we do not distribute MathJax with Shark is that notably the Firefox browser does not support the MathJax web fonts (because of a strict same-origin policy even for local sites), thus needs to fallback to image fonts, and these image fonts are 140MB in size.
+However, users with a local installation of the documentation may also want to read the docs when working offline.
+Thus, both the Doxygen ``header.html`` template and the Sphinx ``layout.html`` template include a JS snippet that tells the docs to fallback to a local MathJax installation. **However**, this local MathJax installation is not provided together with Shark and must be inserted by the user to a specific location.
+MathJax _must_ be located in ``$Sharkhome/contrib/mathjax`` (to be precise, MathJax must be installed such that ``MathJax.js`` lives in that folder).
+The reason we do not distribute MathJax with Shark is that notably the popular Firefox browser does not support the MathJax web fonts (because of a strict same-origin policy even for local sites), thus needs to fallback to image fonts, and these image fonts are 140MB in size.
 Since we did not want to distribute these along with Shark, any users that want offline equation support for the docs are advised to install MathJax themselves to the abovementioned location.
-Thanks.

 ..
-   comment in once the firefox same-origin thing is fixed:
+   old, from when we distributed mathjax as well / for documentation of how to get a small MJ inst.
    A local version of MathJax was chosen because otherwise, seeing equations in the docs would rely on an internet connection.
 Since a standard MathJax installation is huge (150MB or so), we crop some of its functionality: